mozilla/fxa/features/proposed/add-blocklist/README.md

 ## Outcomes

-The primary outcome for this feature would be an increase in blocked requests from known exploited sources.
+The primary outcome for this feature would be an increase in blocked requests from known exploited sources, while maintaining a lower than 10% false positive rate.

 ## Hypothesis

-We believe that adding the Spamhaus BCL will provide more security for our system and users by blocking known exploited sources.
+We believe that adding a BCL will provide more security for our system and users by blocking known exploited sources.
-We will know this to be true by monitoring the number of requests that are blocked by the blocklist.
+We will know this to be true by monitoring the number of requests that are blocked by the blocklist and the number of false positives.

 ## Metrics